Yandex Cloud

 3. In the left-hand menu, select Settings → Network.

-4. In the Outbound requests section, enable the Allow requests to the local network from system hooks option.
+4. Under Outbound requests, enable Allow requests to the local network from system hooks.

 6. Click Save changes.

-4. Enable approval rules in the Managed Service for GitLab instance:
+4. Enable approval rules in your Managed Service for GitLab instance:

-1. In the Yandex Cloud management console, select the folder where the GitLab instance is located.
+1. In the Yandex Cloud management console, select the folder containing your GitLab instance.

 3. Select the instance and click Edit at the top of the page.